 As the only way out of Kamikochi for you is the way you came in, you need to book your return time as soon as you arrive.
 We arrived in at the Kamikochi bus terminal at 10:00 and signed up for the 1645 return.
 That gives us 7 hours to spend on the Kamikochi walking trails.
 There won’t be much sitting around as it’s still pretty chilly and while the weather forecast indicated a nice day, it didn’t say warm!
 As it turned out, we kept fleeces on all day and wished we’ve brought gloves too!

-Be sure to take drinking water – or we recommend the Travel Tap from DrinkSafe Systems – find out how it lets us drink TAP and STREAM and RIVER water while we’re travelling – it’s incredible and saves us a fortune!
+Be sure to take drinking water – or take a filter water bottle – my guide to the BEST Filter Water Bottles is here – find out how it lets us drink TAP and STREAM and RIVER water while we’re travelling – it’s incredible and saves us a fortune!

 Where to Stay – Kamikochi Accommodation